 Routine circumcisions for newborns are non-covered.
 Providers should contact the SCDHHS county office for a newborn's Medicaid Number.
-The SCDHHS county office listing is located on the website at https://www.scdhhs.gov/site-page/where-go-help.
+See Section 5 for a list of county offices.

 Exception: In an effort to ensure timely access to critical AZT therapy for at-risk newborns and to maximize patient compliance, SCDHHS allows the pharmacy or hospital provider to bill Medicaid using the mother's South Carolina Healthy Connections Medicaid card number when dispensing the initial six weeks' home supply of AZT syrup.
 Billing this drug to the mother's Medicaid identification number is permissible only in those instances where the newborn has not yet been assigned a South Carolina Healthy Connections Medicaid card number at the time of discharge.